ovh/docs/pages/platform/private-registry/eol-harbor-1.10/guide.en-gb.md

 ![New replicaton rule](images/new-replication-rule.png){.thumbnail}

-Click on `Save`{.action} button to save your information.
+Click on `Save`{.action} to save your information.

 ![Replication rule created](images/replication-rule-created.png){.thumbnail}

-To run manually a replication rule, select your replication rule and click on `Replicate` button.
+To run manually a replication rule, select your replication rule and click on the `Replicate`{.action} button.

 ![Replication rule](images/replicate-button.png){.thumbnail}

-Then, click on `Replicate`{.action} button to run the replication.
+Then click on `Replicate`{.action} to run the replication.

 ![Replication rule](images/are-you-sure.png){.thumbnail}

-You should see, in the `Executions` section, the status of the replication.
+You should be able to see the status of the replication in the `Executions` section.

-First your replication should be in `InProgress` status and then, after waiting several seconds, the status should change to `Succeeded`.
+First your replication should be in the status `InProgress` and then, after waiting several seconds, the status should change to `Succeeded`.

 ![Replication rule](images/execution-status.png){.thumbnail}
 ![Replication rule](images/execution-status-success.png){.thumbnail}

 > [!primary]
 >
-> If you run several times the same replications and you have Helm charts, the replication can fail the second time, but it will work.
+> If you run the same replications several times and you have Helm charts, the replication can fail the second time but it will work.

-Finally, you must reconfigure your Harbor instance (users, robot accounts, garbage collection, retention rules...).
+Finally, you must reconfigure your Harbor instance (users, robot accounts, garbage collection, retention rules, etc.).
-Once your registry is replicated, change both the Harbor URL and credentials in your CI/CD and deployment platform if not already done.
+Once your registry is replicated, change both the Harbor URL and the credentials in your CI/CD and deployment platform if not already done.

+## Go further

+To have an overview of OVHcloud Managed Private Registry service, you can consult the [OVHcloud Managed Private Registry site](https://docs.ovh.com/gb/en/private-registry/).

+Join our community of users on <https://community.ovh.com/en/>.